Overdraft fees could drop to as low as $3 under new Biden proposal

-The change could potentially eliminate billions of dollars in fee revenue for the nation’s biggest banks, which were gearing up for a battle even before Wednesday’s announcement.
+The proposed change by the Consumer Financial Protection Bureau would potentially eliminate billions of dollars in fee revenue for the nation’s biggest banks, which were gearing up for a battle even before Wednesday’s announcement.
 Exactly how much revenue depends on which version of the new regulation is adopted.

 “For too long, some banks have charged exorbitant overdraft fees — sometimes $30 or more — that often hit the most vulnerable Americans the hardest, all while banks pad their bottom lines,” President Joe Biden said in a statement.
 “Banks call it a service — I call it exploitation.”

 Under the proposed rule, banks could only charge customers what it would cost them to break even on providing overdraft services.
-This would require banks to show the CFPB the costs.
+This would require banks to show the CFPB the costs of running their overdraft services, a task few banks would want to handle.

 Alternatively, banks could use a benchmark fee that would apply across all affected financial institutions.
 Regulators proposed several fees — $3, $6, $7 and $14 — and will gather industry and public input on the most appropriate amount.
 The CFPB says it arrived at these figures by looking at how much it cost banks to recoup losses from accounts that went negative and were never paid back.